BartInTheField/Unity-Timer/README.md

 * Auto start: Will start the timer when the scene starts.

 ## Actions
-The script has two public actions which an other script can subscribe to.
+The script has two public actions which another script can subscribe to.

 ```csharp
 public event Action OnTimeout = delegate { };